bxparks/AceRoutine/USER_GUIDE.md

 * `kStatusDelaying`: coroutine returned using `COROUTINE_DELAY()`
 * `kStatusRunning`: coroutine is currently running
 * `kStatusEnding`: coroutine returned using `COROUTINE_END()`
-* `kStatusTerminated`: coroutine has been removed from the scheduler queue and is permanently terminated.
+* `kStatusTerminated`: coroutine is permanently terminated.
 Set only by the `CoroutineScheduler`.

 The finite state diagram looks like this:
 ```